 Bank Enterprise Award Program Benefits

 The BEA Program awards FDIC-insured depository institutions for increasing their investments and support of CDFIs and advancing their community development financing and service activities in the most economically distressed communities.
-Over the past three years, BEA Program awardees have increased:
+Over the past seven rounds, from FY 2016 through FY 2023, BEA Program award recipients have increased:

-- Their loans and investments in distressed communities by nearly $1.4 billion;
+- Their lending and direct investments in distressed communities by more than $4.1 billion

 Award amounts align with an applicant’s increase in Qualified Activities from one annual period to another—the greater the increase, the larger the overall award.
 Awards are prioritized based on the Qualified Activity type, the CDFI Certification status of the applicant, and the asset size of the applicant.
 BEA Program awards must be invested in future Eligible Activities.
 Leveraging BEA Program awards increases the flow of capital to the most distressed communities and creates sound and scalable economic ripple effects.

 By multiplying the impact of federal investments with private dollars, the BEA Program increases investments in CDFIs, accelerates the growth of businesses, generates jobs, increases the availability and affordability of housing, improves access to financial products and services, and creates real change in the most distressed communities nationwide.

 FDIC-insured depository institutions are eligible to apply for a BEA Program award.
 There are three categories of Qualified Activities, which are listed below: